-Torrance Memorial Medical Center has received the Get With The Guidelines®–Heart Failure Gold Quality Achievement Award from the American Heart Association.
-The recognition signifies that Torrance Memorial has reached an aggressive goal of treating heart failure patients according to the guidelines of care recommended by the American Heart Association/American College of Cardiology.
-This marks the second straight year that Torrance Memorial has been recognized with a quality achievement award.
+Torrance Memorial Medical Center has received the Get With The Guidelines®-Heart Failure Gold Quality Achievement Award from the American Heart Association.
+The recognition signifies that Torrance Memorial Medical Center has reached an aggressive goal of treating heart failure patients with 85 percent compliance for at least 24 months to core standard levels of care as outlined by the American Heart Association/American College of Cardiology secondary prevention guidelines for heart failure patients.

-Last year Torrance Memorial Medical Center treated 654 patients for heart failure.
 According to the American Heart Association, about 5.7 million people suffer from heart failure.
-Statistics also show that each year, 670,000 new cases are diagnosed and more than 277,000 people will die of heart failure.
-However, many heart failure patients can lead a full, enjoyable life when their condition is managed with proper medications and devices and with healthy lifestyle changes.
+Statistics also show that, each year, 670,000 new cases are diagnosed and more than 277,000 people will die of heart failure.

 About Torrance Memorial Medical Center:

 Founded in 1925 by Jared Sydney and Helena Childs Torrance, Torrance Memorial Medical Center is a locally governed, 401-bed, non-profit medical center established to provide quality healthcare services, predominantly to the residents of the South Bay, Peninsula and Harbor communities.
 Torrance Memorial seeks to offer the most current and effective medical technologies rendered in a compassionate, caring manner.
-In 2012, it joined the ranks of the top hospitals in the nation by earning coveted Magnet® recognition from the American Nurses Credentialing Center, which recognizes nursing excellence.
 For more information please visit: www.TorranceMemorial.org.

 About Get With The Guidelines